Computer Networks A Systems Approach Edition 4

 Cloud computing has revolutionized the way businesses consume IT resources.
 Cloud networking involves connecting cloud-based resources, such as virtual machines and storage, into a network.
 Cloud networks can be implemented using virtual private clouds (VPCs) or software-defined networks (SDNs).

 Cloud networking offers several benefits, including scalability, flexibility, and cost savings.
-It allows businesses to quickly deploy and manage network resources without having to invest in physical infrastructure.
+Day to day, it allows businesses to quickly deploy and manage network resources without having to invest in physical infrastructure.
 Cloud networking is also essential for enabling hybrid cloud and multi-cloud environments.

 Tips and Expert Advice